zhangdongdong7/scenarios/linux/challenge-account-management/step1.md

 ![challenge-account-management-1-3](assets/challenge-account-management-1-3.png)

 However, you will encounter problems when you create a new user with a custom home directory.
-Fortunately, the `useradd` command has the ability to do this.
+Fortunately, the `useradd` command can do this.

 Now, let's create a new user called `joker2` with a custom home directory `/home/shiyanlou`.